Marc Martínez (footballer, born 1986)

-Marc Martínez Castillero (born 11 April 1986) is a Spanish footballer who plays as a central midfielder for CE Manresa.
+Marc Martínez Castillero (born 11 April 1986) is a Spanish former footballer who played as a central midfielder.

 Club career

 Born in Barcelona, Catalonia, Martínez started playing football in FC Barcelona's youth system.
 In 2006, he joined Real Valladolid, spending his first years as a professional with the reserve team.

 On 7 June 2008, Martínez signed a contract with UB Conquense.
-He continued to compete in the Segunda División B the following three seasons, with Águilas CF, CD Roquetas and UE Sant Andreu; in April 2012 he suffered a thigh injury, which ruled him out for the rest of the campaign.
+He continued to compete in the Segunda División B the following three seasons, with Águilas CF, CD Roquetas and UE Sant Andreu; in April 2012, he suffered a thigh injury, which ruled him out for the rest of the campaign.

 Martínez moved to Segunda División side SD Huesca on 8 July 2012.
 He made his league debut on 17 August, coming off the bench for Antonio Núñez in the dying minutes of a 1–0 away win against CD Mirandés.

 On 10 January 2013, Martínez was loaned to third division club Gimnàstic de Tarragona until the end of the season.
 He returned to Huesca in June, and on 6 July of the following year joined the former in a permanent deal.

 On 14 August 2015, after achieving promotion to division two, Martínez terminated his contract with Gimnàstic, Hours later, he signed for neighbouring Lleida Esportiu.

 On 5 July 2018, after one season apiece in the third tier with UE Llagostera and CE Sabadell FC, the 32-year-old Martínez returned to Lleida.